-Functional Currency and Translation of Foreign Currency Financial Statements
+Translation of Foreign Currency Financial Statements

-The reporting currency of the Company is the New Taiwan dollars.
+The reporting currency of the Company is the New Taiwan dollars until December 2011.
 The functional currency of each one of the Company's subsidiaries is the local currency of the respective entity.
-Accordingly, the financial statements of the foreign subsidiaries are translated into New Taiwan dollars at the following exchange rates: assets and liabilities - current rate on the balance sheet date; shareholders' equity - historical rates; income and expenses - average rate during the period.
-The resulting translation adjustment is recorded as a separate component of shareholders' equity in accumulated other comprehensive income.
+Accordingly, the financial statements of the foreign subsidiaries were translated into New Taiwan dollars at the following exchange rates: assets and liabilities - current rate on the balance sheet date; shareholders' equity - historical rates; income and expenses - average rate during the period.
+The resulting translation adjustment is recorded as a separate component of comprehensive income.